kexic/NodeAPI/README.md

 ## Front End Challenge

+I deferred this to last as I have the most recent experience on my resume to illustrate these skills.
+The later challenges were less represented.
+Big stones first.

+Project Setup Instructions:

+* Clone this repository
+* Execute the following scripts

+> yarn

+then

+> yarn client-install

+finally, to run the client and the server together

+> yarn dev

+Notes:

+* I did not provide a ReCaptcha key.
+Instead you can enter in your own keys in the file

+> client/src/components/keys/keys.js

+mongodb install scripts are found in:

+> database/*

+Tasks Remaining:
+* Add pleasant and responsive form design to the contact form
+* Add form feedback validation (preferably as the user is typing)
+* Add username "taken" support pre-form submit
+*

 ## Back End Challenge
 I chose NodeJS as the REST API because it allows the entire project to be git-deployed.
 It also lends well to migrating